danielsaidi/WebViewKit/README.md

 }
 ```

-You can also provide it with a configuration block that configures the wrapped WKWebView:
+You can also provide `WebView` with a configuration block that configures the wrapped WKWebView:

 ```swift
 WebView(url: url) { view in